-One of the worst foods you can eat for health or weight loss are fries, right?
-Well, you probably haven’t met our fragrantly spiced and crispy oil-free sweet potato fries baked in the oven.
+One of the worst foods you can eat for health or weight loss is fries, right?
+If you think that, you probably haven’t met our fragrantly spiced and crispy oil-free sweet potato fries baked in the oven.

 No oil, no problem.
 This delicious side dish is full of flavor and almost fat-free — no deep frying required to obtain the perfect texture!

-We experimented with many different spices for our sweet potato fries over the years because they are a weekly staple in our home, but this one is probably our current favorite combination.
+We’ve experimented with many different spices for our sweet potato fries over the years because they are a weekly staple in our home.
+This combination is probably our current favorite.

+Why?
 Simply because it’s one of our all-time favorite side dishes, especially when enjoyed with a delicious dipping sauce!
-Speaking of which, we’ll include a simple recipe for homemade cashew sour cream at the end of this article because you really need to try that combination.
+Speaking of which, we’ll include a simple recipe for homemade cashew sour cream at the end of this article — it’s another combination you absolutely must try.

 Potato fries are one of the classic comfort foods that kids and grown-ups alike enjoy.
-We’re happy to say that we created a family-friendly and artery-friendly whole food plant-based version that tastes fantastic and loves you back!
+We’re happy to say that we’ve created a family- and artery-friendly whole food plant-based version that tastes fantastic and loves you back!

 Our oil-free sweet potato fries are baked to perfection, crispy on the outside and tender on the inside — basically everything you want a potato to be.